cpalileo/cpalileo-portfolio/README.md

 Challenge 2: Advanced CSS
-For this challenge we've been tasked with creating a portfolio webite from scratch.
+For this challenge we've been tasked with creating a portfolio website from scratch.
 In addition to serving as a portfolio to use in our future professional career.
-We are asked to implement some of the advanced CSS techniques that we ahve learned in the previous week.
-Some of the advanced tecniques we are asked to use are the use of media queries and pesudo elements.
+We are asked to implement some of the advanced CSS techniques that we have learned in the previous week.
+Some of the advanced techniques we are asked to use are the use of media queries and pseudo-elements.
 The pseudo elements while challenging were fun to work with.
 It was quite rewarding to see simple animations reacting to mouse hovers and clicks.
 On the other hand I struggled quite a bit with the media queries and personally am not satisfied with the results.
 I forsee myself working on this website off and on for the next several months while I learn new things and sharpen my skills.

 To see the live project go to: